hk-mars/mona-lisp/design.md

 - String
 - Array
 - Obj
-- DB (hash/alist, engine, more)
+- DB (hash/alist, db engine, more)
 - Function
 - Macro
 - more

 ## Profile
-For improving performance and instability of system.
+For improving performance of application.

+## Err
+For dealing with errors of instability of application.

 ## Use Pronouns
 Let things be as clear as possible.

+## Showing Architecture of Code
+For showing the architecture of code of applications, so we have a basic point to improve architecture.